halperta/halperta.github.io/docs/categories/mentorship.md

 ---
 title: Work With Me
 layout: page
-permalink: /mentorship/
+permalink: /categories/mentorship/
 ---

 # Hire Me
 In March of 2025, I left my position as a Senior Program Officer at the National Endowment for the Humanities.
-A week later, DOGE agent entered the NEH offices.
+A week later, DOGE agents entered the NEH offices.
 Two months later, my office no longer existed, and more than 70% of staff had been laid off.

-As I determine my next professional steps, I am available to teach asynchronous courses and give workshops and guest lectures in the following areas:
+As I determine my next professional steps, I am available to teach asynchronous courses and give virtual or in-person workshops and guest lectures in the following topics:
 * Finding your professional purpose in a time of crisis
-* Federal funding and the future of humanities research
+* Federal funding and the future of humanities funding
 * Community-centered digital humanities

-I provide support to humanists thinking about their careers in three ways.
-I conduct informational interviews with students and contingent workers.
-I provide mentorship to students.
-And I occasionally speak on career panels at conferences or universities.
-This page provides information on how and when to get in touch with me for any of these kinds of support.
+I am one of many federal humanities workers who are underemployed.
+Please reach out if you want to talk about these or other opportunities.
+If I'm not available, I'm happy to connect you with others who might be a better fit.

 # Informational Interviews